Battle of Mohrungen: Background

 "Old and worn out in body and mind", the 75-year-old Marshal Kamensky exhibited clear signs that he was no longer fit to command.
 Around the time Pułtusk was fought, Kamensky left the front.
 The next day, he appeared in the streets of Grodno without his shirt on and called for a surgeon.
 Pointing out his many wounds, he demanded that the doctor give him a written statement that he was no longer able to serve.
 During December, his two lieutenants, of whom Buxhöwden was senior, began to intrigue against one another for the army command.
 After Pułtusk and Gołymin, the 8th and 14th Divisions remained with Bennigsen, who was not anxious to return them to their rightful wing commander.
 On 1 January 1807, Bennigsen's wing lay at Nowogród on the south bank of the ice-floe choked Narew River, while Buxhöwden's wing was 9 mi to the northeast on the north bank.
 Around this time, Kamensky appeared at the front but his orders were ignored and he permanently withdrew from the campaign.
 His unstable and violent temperament eventually led to his murder at the hands of a peasant.

 Napoleon deployed his corps in a wide arc on the east side of the Vistula River covering Warsaw.
-He posted Bernadotte's I Corps on the left flank with headquarters at Osterode (Ostróda).
+He posited Bernadotte's I Corps on the left flank with headquarters at Osterode (Ostróda).
 In order from left to right came Marshal Michel Ney's VI Corps at Mława, Marshal Nicolas Soult's IV Corps at Gołymin, Marshal Louis-Nicolas Davout's III Corps at Pułtusk, and Marshal Jean Lannes at Serock.
 Marshal Pierre Augereau's VII Corps stood in a reserve position behind the arc at Płońsk.
 Marshal Joachim Murat's Reserve Cavalry took up winter quarters in districts to the rear except for General of Division Louis Michel Antoine Sahuc's 4th Dragoon Division, which reported to Bernadotte, and General of Division Antoine Lasalle's Light Cavalry Division which patrolled Soult's front.